Mental Health Resources, for anxiety related to COVID-19, from the JED Foundation can be found here.

-Counseling Services offers comprehensive clinical services to the full-time undergraduate students and full-time residential graduate students of Manhattanville College free of charge.
+Counseling Services offers comprehensive clinical services to the full-time undergraduate and residential graduate students of Manhattanville College free of charge.
 We offer individual, group, couple, and family therapy, as well as consultations, assessments, psychiatric evaluations, crisis intervention, and referrals.
-We also have a wellness room that includes a massage chair, a light box and biofeedback.
+We also have a wellness room that includes a massage chair, a lightbox, and biofeedback.

-Counseling Services is pleased to announce that the following groups are being offered for Spring 2019 and we welcome new members!
 Specific dates and times to be determined by member's availability and interest.
-Please call Counseling Services at extension 5155 for more information about these exciting group opportunities!
+Please call us, SHAC at (914)323-5155 or email email@example.com for more information about these exciting group opportunities!

 Below are samples of previous courses (groups not in session):